projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 virtualization technology.
 It has been used in commercial virtualization productions such as VMware*, PCoIP*, and Microsoft* RemoteFx*.
-It is a natural path when researchers study a new type of I/O virtualization usage—for example, when GPGPU computing in a VM was initially proposed.
+It is a natural path when researchers study a new type of I/O virtualization usage (for example, when GPGPU computing in a VM was initially proposed).
 Intel GVT-s is based on this approach.

 The architecture of API forwarding is shown in :numref:`api-forwarding`: